engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/good-practices.md

+---
+title: Good practices
+description: Before delving deeper into distinct testing scopes and strategies we examine generally applicable good practices when it comes to writing tests.
+---

-# Good practices when writing tests
+# Good practices

 Before delving deeper into distinct testing scopes and strategies we examine generally applicable good practices when it comes to writing tests.